r-owen/base_loom_server/docs/installing.md

 # Installing

-This page gives instructions for installing a loom driver such as such as [seguin_loom_server](https://pypi.org/project/seguin-loom-server/) or [toika_loom_server](https://pypi.org/project/toika-loom-server/) that is based on [base_loom_server](https://pypi.org/project/base-loom-server/).
+This page gives instructions for installing a loom server such as such as [seguin_loom_server](https://pypi.org/project/seguin-loom-server/) or [toika_loom_server](https://pypi.org/project/toika-loom-server/) that is based on [base_loom_server](https://pypi.org/project/base-loom-server/).

 See [Coding](coding.md) if you want to work on [base_loom_server](https://pypi.org/project/base-loom-server/) or use it to develop a new loom driver.

+## Installing a Loom Server

 1. Pick your Computer